luizsignorelli/prometheus-demo/README.md

 $ docker-compose up --scale app=2
 ```

-A load balancer is included on `docker-compose.yml` that will pick up app instances automatically, so that you can just
+A load balancer is included on `docker-compose.yml` that will pick up app instances automatically, so you can just
-hit `localhost:80`.
+hit `localhost:80` to access the demo application.

-To access the services present on `docker-compose.yml`:
+To access other services present on `docker-compose.yml`:
 * Consul: `http://localhost:8500`
 * Prometheus: `http://localhost:9090`
 * Grafana: `http://localhost:3000`